Craigieburn Sewage Transfer Hub

 At the time of the prediction, there was no existing major sewerage infrastructure between Craigieburn and Wallan, where most of the population growth will occur.

-The Craigieburn Sewage Transfer Hub, will become the largest sewage storage facility in Australia.
-Two 15 million litre tanks will be built, with the facility able to be expanded up to 210 million litres of storage as development in the area continues.
+The Craigieburn Sewage Transfer Hub is the largest sewage storage facility in Australia.
+Two 15 million litre tanks have been built, with the facility able to be expanded up to 210 million litres of storage as development in the area continues.

 The site will service developments between Craigieburn and Wallan in Melbourne's Northern Growth Corridor.
 The area is predicted to have 100,000 new properties and accommodate a community of around 100,000 new homes and 300,000 people.

 It is an important part of servicing the expanding northern growth area.
-It will send waste from the Amaroo main sewer downstream to the western treatment plant, storing flows when required.
+It is sending waste from the Amaroo main sewer downstream to the western treatment plant, storing flows when required.
 This allows us to make the best use of the existing infrastructure that we have to service that growth.

 The facility means large quantities of sewage flows associated with wet weather can be captured and managed without expensive upgrades to the downstream sewer network, reducing the risk of sewage spills.